snputils.ancestry.genobj

 Filter genomic windows based on specified indexes.

-attribute to include or exclude the specified genomic windows.
+This method updates the lai attribute to include or exclude the specified genomic windows.

 updated accordingly if they are not None.
 The order of genomic windows is preserved.